controversies-of-science/science-collective/README.md

 >
 > The endless inflation of a system with no voting limits is something we learned early on.
 Instituting vote limits has many advantages besides reducing the inherent inflation.
 Even if you want to maliciously downvote someone out of revenge, you can only do -60 damage to that user’s reputation per day — while simultaneously reducing your own reputation by -30.
 And you’ll have to wait 24 hours to do it again, which is a nice de-facto timeout to potentially let cooler heads prevail.

 This collection of articles on these four sites -- Slashdot, Reddit, Stack Overflow and Hacker News -- reveal an important history to aggregator sites, where the more recent site designers are attempting to start with the lessons from the former sites, which they view in some manner as flawed.
+There are some very practical suggestions here.
 In a sense, Phys.org comments are to science discourse what Usenet was to Internet information aggregation more broadly, 30 years ago: It's a sort of gestative state for complex conversations, and a platform where the bad behaviors can be traced directly back to the site's design decisions.

 ### Is Science Collective like CosmoQuest (Formerly Bad Astronomy and Universe Today)?